mbrown1413/SymEx/README.md

     satNative.cs(8,17) : error CS0234: The type or namespace name `Z3' does not exist in the namespace `Microsoft'.
 Are you missing an assembly reference?

 Before panicking that Z3 could not be found, see if `symexec.exe` exists.
+If so, everything compiled fine.
 Dafny may not be able to find `Microsoft.Z3.dll` when it generates the C# code, but we compile the C# code afterwards in a separate step that looks for `Microsoft.Z3.dll` in the current directory.

 ## Running